danvergara/dblab/docs/quickstart.md

 dblab --url file:test.db?cache=shared&mode=memory
 ```

-if you're using PostgreSQL or Oracle, you have the option to define the schema you want to work with, the default value is `public` for Postgres, empty for Oracle.
+If you're using PostgreSQL or Oracle, you have the option to define the schema you want to work with; the default value is `public` for Postgres, and empty for Oracle.

 ```{ .sh .copy }
 dblab --host localhost --user myuser --db users --pass password --schema myschema --ssl disable --port 5432 --driver postgres --limit 50